-While boating, unpleasant situations may develop.
-When emergency situations materialize you should prepare yourself on how to cope with them, whether they happen aboard your vessel or someone else's.
-Anticipate a game plan for specific situation that may occur such as fire, man overboard or collision etc., to give you the confidence and ability necessary for an emergency.
-The key factor is to remain calm.
-For emergency procedures, see Section 4 in the Sportfish, Cruisers, and Yachts Owner's Manual.
+While boating unpleasant situations may develop.
+When emergency situations materialize you should prepare yourself on how to cope with them whether they happen aboard your vessel or someone else's.
+Anticipate a gameplan for specific situations such as fire, man overboard or collision etc., to give you the confidence and ability necessary for an emergency.
+The key is to remain calm.
+For emergency procedures, see Section 4 in Sportfish, Cruisers, Yachts Owner's Manual.